kevbite/kevbite.github.io/_posts/2020-03-23-updating-arrays-in-mongodb-with-csharp.md

 { "_id" : 4, "Friends" : [ 1, 3 ] }
 ```

-You might find it weird that we're using the `-1` index in our set expression.
-It also creates a compiler warning of "CS0251 Indexing an array with a negative index (array indices always start at zero)", however this gets converted into the [positional operator](https://docs.mongodb.com/manual/reference/operator/update/positional/).
-So the update statement is equivalent to the following:
+You might find it weird that we're using the `FirstMatchingElement()` in our set expression as this is bespoke to MongoDB LINQ3.
+The update statement which is generated is equivalent to the following:

 ```javascript
 const filter = { "_id" : 1, "Friends" : 3 };